 Let's take a half-imaginary unpleasant example.
 We could call the person in the story Lena or Mike, but I call her "You", which is a nice Chinese name. ;)

-Your plan is to lose fat tissue in the long term.
+Your plan is to lose fat tissue and keep it off.
 Your doctor suggested it a few months ago because you have prediabetes (high glucose levels).
 The diagnosis came as a surprise because you were visiting the doctor for tiredness and a minor rash.
-She is a smart woman, so she didn't directly just put you on medication, rather she advised you to optimize your bodily functions - be active, eat healthily, take it easy, deep sleep and other no-brainers.
+She is a smart woman, so she didn't directly just put you on medication, rather she advised you to optimize your bodily functions - be active, eat healthily, take it easy, deep sleep and other simple tasks.
 You complied with enthusiasm because you don't like to see yourself naked anymore and have been wanting to live a more healthy lifestyle for years.
 Perfect!

 - Who was responsible for ordering the family pizza with soda?